 A student may withdraw from the school at any time after the cancellation period (described above) and receive a pro rata refund of tuition and all fees not yet paid to a third party by VUMC on the student's behalf if the student has completed sixty (60) percent or less of the scheduled program hours in the current payment period for credit-hour programs or sixty (60) percent or less of the scheduled program hours for clock-hour programs.
 The percent completed is based on the last day of documented attendance.
 The refund will be less a processing fee not to exceed \$100, and less any deduction for books, equipment, or supplies (not including scrubs or lab coat) provided by the program but not returned in new condition, within five (5) business days of withdrawal.
-If the student has completed more than 60% of the current payment period, the tuition is considered earned, and the student will receive only a refund of fees that have not been paid to a third party by VUMC on the student's behalf.
+If the student has completed more than 60% of the current payment period for credit-hour programs or more than 60% of the program for clockhour programs, the tuition is considered earned, and the student will receive only a refund of fees that have not been paid to a third party by VUMC on the student's behalf.